Nexmo/nexmo-developer/_documentation/en/messaging/sms/message-privacy.md

 The redaction options available are:

 1. Message content redaction only.
-2. Phone number redaction only.
+2. Phone number redaction only (implies encryption of phone numbers in the server logs and redaction in the long-term storage).
 3. Phone number encryption only.
 4. Message content redaction combined with either redaction or encryption of the phone number.